waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - An NPC mentioned that people often lose things in the Underground Path.
 This could be a hint for a hidden item.

 ## V. Current Tasks & Plans
-- **Primary Objective:** Explore the S.S.
-Anne to find the Captain and get HM01 (Cut).
+- **Primary Objective:** Find the Captain on the S.S.
+Anne to get HM01 (Cut).
-- **Method:** Use the `ship_explorer_agent` to systematically clear all floors and cabins.
+- **Method:** The critical path is to find the stairs on the main decks to ascend.
+I will likely encounter my rival, Pixel, before reaching the Captain's quarters.
+The `ship_explorer_agent` may be useful for finding the most direct route.
 - **Secondary Objective:** Defeat all trainers on the S.S.
-Anne for EXP and to clear paths.
-- **Game Mechanic Note:** An NPC on the S.S.
-Anne B1F mentioned that the move STRENGTH can be used to move big rocks.
+Anne that block the critical path.

 ### Vermilion City
 - The building at (10,14) is the Pokémon Fan Club.